Often overlooked, the Fylde Coast is a diverse stretch of coastline in the North West of England.

 Our mini road trip on the Fylde coast culminated in the Victorian town of Fleetwood.

 The first thing that struck me was the grandeur of the buildings and monuments.
 I can imagine Fleetwood in its hay day being quite a popular destination with the gentry.

 The second thing I would say is that you can walk for miles along the road adjacent to the sea.
-There’s cafe’s, play areas, boating lakes and gardens along the route, so plenty to do and see.
+There are cafes, play areas, boating lakes and gardens along the route, so there is plenty to do and see.

-The Marine Hall Theatre dominates the seafront and has been a catalyst for the mass regeneration of the area, it’s exciting to think of how the area will look in a few years time.
+The Marine Hall Theatre dominates the seafront and has been a catalyst for the mass regeneration of the area.
+It’s exciting to think of how the area will look in a few years.

 Fleetwood hosts a market on a Tuesday, Thursday, Friday and Saturday (Fleetwood Market Opening Times) and a tram run between Fleetwood and Blackpool, so if you’re staying in Blackpool pop up.

 Sadly, our trip needed to end, but not before we visited Freeport Fleetwood.

 It was no accident we visited the Freeport.